Sunflower seed: Usage

+Sunflower seeds are commonly used as food for pets, typically being included in birdseed mix for bird feeders.

 Nutrition

-In a 100-gram serving, dried whole sunflower seeds provide 584 calories and are composed of 5% water, 20% carbohydrates, 51% total fat and 21% protein (table).
-The seeds are a rich source (20% or higher of the Daily Value, DV) of protein (42% DV), dietary fiber (36% DV), many B vitamins (23–129% DV) and vitamin E (234% DV).
-The seeds also contain high levels of dietary minerals, including magnesium, manganese, phosphorus, iron and zinc (40–94% DV).
+Dried sunflower seeds are 5% water, 20% carbohydrates, 51% fat, and 21% protein (table).
+In a reference amount of 100 g, sunflower seeds provide 584 kilocalories of food energy, and are a rich source (20% or higher of the Daily Value, DV) of protein (42% DV), dietary fiber (36% DV), several B vitamins (23–129% DV), and vitamin E (234% DV) (table).
+The seeds contain high levels of dietary minerals, including potassium, magnesium, manganese, phosphorus, iron, zinc, and copper (22–200% DV, table).

-Half of a 100-gram serving is fat, mainly monounsaturated and polyunsaturated fats, principally linoleic acid.
+Half of the weight of sunflower seeds is fat, mainly monounsaturated and polyunsaturated fats, principally linoleic acid.
 Additionally, the seeds contain phytosterols which may contribute toward lower levels of blood cholesterol.

 Pressed oil

-Over the decades, sunflower oil has become popular worldwide.
+Sunflower oil is popular worldwide.
 The oil may be used as is, or may be processed into polyunsaturated margarines.
-The oil is typically extracted by applying great pressure to the sunflower seeds and collecting the oil.
+The oil is typically extracted by applying high pressure to the sunflower seeds and collecting the oil.
 The protein-rich cake remaining after the seeds have been processed for oil is used as livestock feed.

 The original sunflower oil (linoleic sunflower oil) is high in polyunsaturated fatty acids (about 68% linoleic acid) and low in saturated fats, such as palmitic acid and stearic acid.
 However, various hybrids have been developed to alter the fatty acid profile of the crop for various purposes.